 Noticing I'm slowly gaining more subconscious control over some of the other bowing techniques related to Dynamics - except I've barely begun exploring the bow positions closer to the fingerboard.
 Think it's because, for me on my 5-string, it's a mighty fine line between bowing on a string close to the fingerboard and playing double stops! (lol)

 I do believe in keeping things simple - at least broken down in simple parts/components.

-Do I want to be oblivious to all that is possible for me to achieve and the knowledge of how to do it?
+I don't want to just sit in the dark, oblivious to all that is possible for me to achieve.

 It may seem like I dig too much into some of these subjects

 - especially since I haven't come upon 2 years of playing, yet. (lol)